noise-lab/Coursera-SDN/assignments/sdn-ixp/README.md

 In case the `iperf` connection is not successful, you should see the message, `connect failed: Connection refused.`

 #### Cleaning Up
 Make sure that you clean up the ribs and clean the Mininet topology.
 For convenience, we have provided the ```clean.sh``` script.
-Run ```sh clean.sh``` script to clean the ribs and the Mininet topology.
+Run ```sudo sh clean.sh``` script to clean the ribs and the Mininet topology.

 ## <a name="h.dpp4i4pvtw7k"></a><span class="c48 c2 c26 c11">Assignment</span>